Withdrawal & Recovery

 You might feel a low-grade hum of anxiety that follows you through the day.
 Or it might come in waves, with your heart racing and your chest tightening for no clear reason.
 Some people experience something closer to panic attacks, especially in the first week.

 Why it happens.
 Your endocannabinoid system plays a direct role in regulating your stress response.
 THC was artificially dampening activity in your amygdala and modulating your body's release of cortisol (your primary stress hormone).
 Without THC, both systems overcorrect.
-A 2019 study in the journal Neuroscience and Biobehavioral Reviews found that cannabis withdrawal produces measurable increases in cortisol and heightened amygdala reactivity, which is the biological signature of anxiety.
+Research has shown that THC withdrawal triggers anxiety-like responses specifically through CB1 receptor disruption in the amygdala.[5]
+Human neuroimaging confirms that THC directly modulates amygdalar CB1 receptors during acute anxiety induction, which helps explain why removing THC destabilizes anxiety regulation.[6]
 For a deeper look at this specific symptom, see the full guide to weed withdrawal anxiety.

 How long it lasts.
 Anxiety typically peaks in the first week and gradually subsides over 2 to 4 weeks.
 People with pre-existing anxiety conditions may notice a longer tail.